 The Network RUS Electrification Strategy has considered the extent of existing electrification and has identified key drivers of change which, when taken together, suggest a good case for further electrification of the network.
 The drivers include economic factors (including the potential for significant operational savings), environmental factors and timing with other activity such as rolling stock and infrastructure renewals.
-The effects of the drivers are amplified by anticipated growth in passenger numbers and the freight which governments expect will need to be carried in Britain in the next thirty years.
+The effects of the drivers are amplified by anticipated growth in passenger numbers and the freight which governments expect will need to be carried in Britain in the next 30 years.

-The RUS has looked at how future electrification could lead to the effective and efficient accommodation of growth in accordance with Network Rail's Licence.
-It has considered stakeholder aspirations, particularly the interest in electrification expressed by the Government funders, the Department for Transport and Transport Scotland, of Transport for London and the PTE group who wish to extend electrification within their areas, and of the passenger and freight operators who have identified key routes and infill between routes which would significantly improve the efficiency of their businesses.
-Manufacturers and RoSCos worked along side Network Rail's teams to ensure that delivery issues are fully understood.
+The RUS has looked at how future electrification could lead to the effective and efficient accommodation of growth in accordance with Network Rail's licence.
+It has considered stakeholder aspirations, particularly the interest in electrification expressed by the Government funders, the Department for Transport and Transport Scotland, by Transport for London and the PTE group who wish to extend electrification within their areas, and by the passenger and freight operators who have identified key routes and infill between routes which would significantly improve the efficiency of their businesses.
+Manufacturers and RoSCos worked alongside Network Rail's teams to ensure that delivery issues are fully understood.
+The development of the RUS also benefited from a 60-day public consultation.

 Options for further network electrification were identified which were expected to offer high value for money.
-Where appropriate linkages and dependencies between the proposals and with other schemes on the network were identified and exploited.

-Given its national coverage the Network RUS Electrification Strategy plays a central role in the RUS programme.
-The on-going geographical RUSs and the next generation of RUSs will take the consideration of electrification one step further, when they consider individual proposals in conjunction with detailed agreed passenger forecasts.
+Where appropriate, linkages and dependencies between the proposals and with other schemes on the network were identified and exploited.
+Given its national coverage, the Network RUS Electrification Strategy plays a central role in the RUS programme.
+The ongoing geographical RUSs and the next generation of RUSs will take the consideration of electrification one step further, when they consider individual proposals in conjunction with detailed agreed passenger forecasts.

 This chapter outlines the resulting strategy.
 It brings together the key strategic electrification issues of concern to Network Rail, its customers and stakeholders and identifies a strategy to take them forward.

-Section 2 of this chapter outlines proposals for improved equipment design and factors which will affect the delivery of further electrification.
-This is followed in Section 3 by an outline of the principles adopted in developing the strategy.
+Section 2 of this chapter outlines principles adopted in developing the strategy.
 It proposes that the strategy would include infill electrification, identifying its benefits and proposing how it could be progressed alongside a strategy for core route electrification.